emeraldonion/bridge-management/README.md

 1. Checks if Tor is installed.
 If not, it installs it.
 2. Checks if obfs4proxy is installed.
 If not installs it.
 3. Prints existing bridges made from `tor-instance-create`.
+What it prints is a complete line needed for copying+pasting into Tor Browser when manually configuring a Private Bridge.
 4. Asks: Add, Delete, or List bridges.

 I welcome feedback and contributions!